vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

 ## Installing a Package

 This section walks you through installing a package (cert-manager) in your cluster.
-For detailed instruction on package management, see our [Package Management documentation](../package-management).
+For detailed instruction on package management, see [Work with Packages](../package-management).

 1. Make sure your `kubectl` context is set to either the workload cluster or standalone cluster.